learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 Each Restaurant can have many Pizzas and each Pizza can belong to multiple Restaurants.
 Each Restaurant can set the price of a Pizza to an integer.
 Update the schema and models to create the RestaurantPizza relationship so that:

-- A Pizza can be sold at many Restaurants
+- A Pizza can be sold at many Restaurants - DONE
-- A Restaurant can sell many Pizzas
+- A Restaurant can sell many Pizzas - DONE
-- RestaurantPizza stores an integer price for each pizza (Remember, each Restaurant can choose how to price its own Pizzas)
+- RestaurantPizza stores an integer price for each pizza (Remember, each Restaurant can choose how to price its own Pizzas) - DONE

-### 2. Pizza Show Page
+### 2. Pizza Show Page - DONE

 There should be a show page for each Pizza.
-It should display the name and ingredients.
+It should display the name and ingredients. - DONE

-### 3. Restaurant Show Page
+### 3. Restaurant Show Page - DONE

 There should be a show page for each Restaurant.
 It should include:

-- the Restaurant's name and address
+- the Restaurant's name and address - DONE
-- a list of the Pizzas it sells
+- a list of the Pizzas it sells - DONE

-Each pizza in the list should link to that Pizza's show page.
+Each pizza in the list should link to that Pizza's show page. - DONE

-### 4. Restaurants Index Page Links
+### 4. Restaurants Index Page Links - DONE

 On the Restaurant index page, each Restaurant's name should link to the restaurant's show page.
+DONE

-### 5. RestaurantPizza Form
+### 5. RestaurantPizza Form - DONE

 Add controller actions and views necessary to show a form to associate a Pizza with a Restaurant.
 The user can:

-- Choose an existing Pizza from a select dropdown
+- Choose an existing Pizza from a select dropdown - DONE
-- Choose an existing Restaurant from a select dropdown
+- Choose an existing Restaurant from a select dropdown - DONE
-- Enter a numeric price
+- Enter a numeric price - DONE
-- Click a button to save the RestaurantPizza association
+- Click a button to save the RestaurantPizza association - DONE

-After submitting, the user should be redirected to the selected Restaurant's show page.
+After submitting, the user should be redirected to the selected Restaurant's show page. - DONE

 ### 6. RestaurantPizza Validation